hgrif/airflow-tutorial/README.md

 And check in the web UI that it has run by going to Browse -> Task Instances.

 This concludes all the setting up that you need for this tutorial.
-For more information on configuration check the sections on [Configuration](https://airflow.incubator.apache.org/configuration.html) and [Security](https://airflow.incubator.apache.org/security.html) of the Airflow documentation.
-Check the [Airflow repository](https://github.com/apache/incubator-airflow/tree/master/scripts) for `upstart` and `systemd` templates.

 ### Tips

 * Both Python 2 and 3 are be supported by Airflow.
-However, some of the lesser used parts (e.g. operators in `contrib`) may not support Python 3.
+However, some of the lesser used parts (e.g. operators in `contrib`) might not support Python 3.
+* For more information on configuration check the sections on [Configuration](https://airflow.incubator.apache.org/configuration.html) and [Security](https://airflow.incubator.apache.org/security.html) of the Airflow documentation.
+* Check the [Airflow repository](https://github.com/apache/incubator-airflow/tree/master/scripts) for `upstart` and `systemd` templates.
 * Airflow logs extensively, so pick your log folder carefully.
 * Set the timezone of your production machine to UTC: Airflow assumes it's UTC.

-## 2. Jobs
+## 2. Workflows

-We'll create a job by specifying actions as a Directed Acyclic Graph (DAG) in Python.
+We'll create a workflow by specifying actions as a Directed Acyclic Graph (DAG) in Python.
-In other schedulers this is often called a 'workflow'.
-The tasks of a job make up a Graph; the graph is Directed because the tasks are ordered; and we don't want to get stuck in an eternal loop so the graph also has to be Acyclic.
+The tasks of a workflow make up a Graph; the graph is Directed because the tasks are ordered; and we don't want to get stuck in an eternal loop so the graph also has to be Acyclic.

 The figure below shows an example of a DAG:

 <img src="https://airflow.incubator.apache.org/_images/subdag_before.png" style="width: 70%;"/>

+The DAG of this tutorial is a bit easier.
+It will consist of the following tasks:

+* print `'hello'`
+* wait 5 seconds
+* print `'world`

+and we'll plan daily execution of this workflow.

 ### Create a DAG file

 Go to the folder that you've designated to be your `AIRFLOW_HOME` and find the DAGs folder located in subfolder `dags/` (if you cannot find, check the setting `dags_folder` in `$AIRFLOW_HOME/airflow.cfg`).
 Create a Python file with the name `airflow_tutorial.py` that will contain your DAG.
-Your job will automatically be picked up and scheduled to run.
+Your workflow will automatically be picked up and scheduled to run.

 First we'll configure settings that are shared by all our tasks.
 Settings for tasks can be passed as arguments when creating them, but we can also pass a dictionary with default values to the DAG.